HashirSaudKhan/listmonk-docker-setup/README.md

 Your GitHub README.md
-# 🚀 Listmonk Installation and Configuration Guide
+# 🚀 Listmonk and PostgreSQL Installation(RHEL) and Configuration Guide

 This guide provides a step-by-step procedure to:
 - Prepare a Linux environment